DmitryLitvintsev/scripts/python/enstore2cta/README.md

 Configuration
 --------------

 Script expects configuration file `enstore2cta.yaml` in current directory or pointed to by environment variable `MIGRATION_CONFIG`.
-The script has to have "0600" permission bits and has to have the following parameters defned:
+The yaml file has to have "0600" permission bits and has to have the following parameters defned:

 ```
 disk_instance_name: "Fermilab"   # CTA dsk instance name, needs to be defined in advance in CTA